 Organisational Sustainability & Business Skills Development Programme

-What: Arts & Business Scotland, supported by Creative Scotland and Skills Development Scotland, are seeking to recruit a group of cultural leaders from arts & heritage organisations, to take part in a programme that stimulates enterprise & entrepreneurship.
+What: During 2018, Arts & Business Scotland, supported by Creative Scotland and Skills Development Scotland, are working with a group of cultural leaders from arts & heritage organisations, on a programme that stimulates enterprise & entrepreneurship.

 Why: This programme is designed to embed enterprise and entrepreneurship within all aspects of organisational activities to develop sustainable creative business models for growth and sustainability and alleviate the financial pressures of a changing economic climate.